MarianaDorantes/PowerBI-Portfolio/README.md

 Currently I have two reports:

-1. Air Emissions, where I show:
-1.1.
-Basic visualizations such as line graphs, pie charts;
-1.2.
-One correlation visualization with R;
-1.3.
-Basic measures with DAX.
+1. Air Emissions, where I show: Basic visualizations such as line graphs, pie charts; one correlation visualization with R and basic measures with DAX.

-2. Electric Vehicles, where I show:
+2. Electric Vehicles, where I show: map created with JSON, use of web images and advanced table features.
-2.1.
-Map created with JSON;
-2.2.
-Use of web images.
-2.3.
-Advanced table features.

 I'm still working on more projects!